Vulvar Varicosities Symptoms, Causes, and Treatment

-Vulvar Varicosities, sometimes referred to as vaginal varicose veins or varicose veins in the vulva are common in ten percent of pregnant women.
+Vulvar varicosity, sometimes referred to as vaginal varicose veins or varicose veins in the vulva are common in 10% of pregnant women.
 Occasionally symptoms present in women who have never been pregnant.
-The lack of attention to this disorder is typically due to the limited number of vein specialists with experience in this area and a reluctance by women to discuss this extremely personal concern.
+The lack of attention to this disorder is typically due a reluctance by women to discuss this extremely personal concern and due to the limited number of vein specialists with experience in this area...Until Now!

 In addition, hormonal changes likely contribute by causing the enlargement of blood vessels (vasodilation).
 An increase in estrogen and progesterone and the weight of a new baby typically contribute to underlying venous insufficiency, and the symptoms of varicose veins in the legs and vaginal area.
 With every additional pregnancy, symptoms typically occur earlier and become more significant.
 In non-pregnant women, they normally present in your 20’s or 30’s.

 - Pain in the vaginal area

 - Feeling of "fullness" or pressure exacerbated by prolonged standing, exercise, and intercourse.

 - Non-pregnant women note symptoms may be made worse with menses and may represent the appearance of pelvic congestion syndrome (PCS).

 "I was very impressed with Dr. Rose.
 Not only was she extremely knowledgeable but she took the time to really listen to me & advise options for my specific concerns.
 I will definitely be scheduling follow up appointments with Dr. Rose, and have already referred her to friends."